Waukesha County Foster Care Team

-Foster care coordinators will give you more information about becoming a foster parent with Waukesha County, such as:
+During the information session, staff will give you more information about becoming a foster parent with Waukesha County, such as:

 Desire - Foster parents should possess a natural liking for children and enjoy caring for them.
 Foster parents should have a desire to make a difference in a child's life.

 Stability - One of the biggest needs foster children have is the need for stability.
 Foster parents should have a stable home and personal life.
 Foster parents should be mature adults, happy in their own lives, who can provide children with love, security, understanding and stability.
 They should have the ability to remain calm in times of crisis and have a lot of patience.